 - Allergy and asthma care

 - The Duck Nest Wellness Center

 - Promotion of a smoke-, tobacco- and e-cigarette free campus

 Hours of Operation

-Students are encouraged to make appointments by calling 541-346-2770 during weekday hours or logging in to the online portal.
+Students are encouraged to make appointments by calling 541-346-2770 during weekday hours or by logging in to the online portal.

 Local emergency rooms and after-hours clinics are available for emergency and immediate care when the health center is closed.